 The classic example would be finding that the defender has not driven at a safe speed given the weather conditions or a failure to kit their vehicle out with the adequate equipment (e.g. snow tyres) to deal appropriately with the weather conditions.

-In this case our Inverness personal injury solicitors were able to obtain an early admission of liability from the defender’s insurance company.
+In this case, personal injury solicitors in our Inverness office were able to obtain an early admission of liability from the defender’s insurance company.
 In cases such as this the insurance companies will assume that their insured was able to do something differently to avoid the accident and will be prepared to meet the road traffic accident claim.

 It was important that our solicitors were able to reassure the client that despite the accident occurring on ice, our team would be able to obtain compensation for the injuries she sustained, through no fault of her own.

 Staying safe in winter